nevergiveup0211/thoughtworks_assignment/README.md

 ### TL;DR
 ```
-- Docker swarm for small stups
+- Docker swarm for small setups
 - Mesos/Marathon or Kubernetes for medium, large and extra large setups requiring high availability.
 ```
 ### A bit more detailed explanation of the production setup